browserengineering/book/book/security.md

      clunkier, but the evil script still can, for example, replace the whole page with a link that goes to their site and includes the token value in the URL.
-You've seen "please click to continue" screens and have clicked the button unthinkingly; your users will too.
+You've seen "please click to continue" screens and have clicked through unthinkingly; your users will too.

 The core problem here is that user comments are supposed to be data,